Hanging Stone

-The Hanging Stone (Висячий камень) is a 500-ton granite rock in Ergaki Nature Park, seemingly hanging 1000 m above Lake Raduzhnoye.
+The Hanging Stone (Висячий камень) is a 500-ton granite rock in Ergaki Nature Park mountain range in southern Siberia, Russia seemingly hanging 1000 m above Lake Raduzhnoye.

 Background

 The Hanging Stone is on the edge of a cliff above Lake Raduzhnoye (Rainbow Lake) in the western Sayan Mountains in Krasnoyarsk Krai, Russia.
 The stone is an attraction in the Ergaki Nature Park.

 Legend

-The legend of the stone is thought to come from the Turkic peoples and Sayan aborigines.
+The legend of the stone is thought to come from the Mongol peoples.
 They believe that the world will end when the stone falls.
 The area features a chain of rocks or a ridge that appears to be a silhouette of a man lying on his back, which is said to represent a person from the legend known as "Sleeping Sayan".
 Local legend states that when the stone falls into Lake Raduzhnoye, the Sleeping Sayan will wake up.
 Another legend teaches that the monolithic stone is the heart of the Sleeping Sayan.
 People say that the stone vibrates, which is evidence of the beating heart.
 Some people also believe that the rock may represent the Russian mythical hero Svyatogor.

 Several groups of tourists have tried to dislodge the landmark by pushing it down the mountain, but without any success.
 Some people have even brought winches and jacks to try to dislodge the stone.
 It did not move at all; it is held on with stone chips supporting its base.
 The area also experiences frequent earthquakes, but the stone has not moved as of 2024.